Petrol price crosses Rs 82-mark, diesel above Rs 72 a litre

 Petrol price on Saturday was hiked by 24 paise per litre and diesel by 27 paise as hopes of a vaccine development led to a rally in international oil prices.

-In nine days petrol price has gone up by Rs 1.07 per litre and diesel rate has risen by Rs 1.67.
+In nine days, the petrol price has gone up by Rs 1.07 per litre and diesel rate has risen by Rs 1.67.

 Prior to the November 20 hike, petrol prices had been static since September 22 and diesel rates had not changed since October 2.